 May gets off a strong start with one of the biggest secular holidays of the year taking place on May 1st – International Workers’ Day.
 This holiday can trace it roots back to European pagan fire festivals celebrating the return of the sun at the end of winter.
 Nowadays however, any red on May day is likely to be in relation to the socialist movement rather than flames.

-Later in the month we have Buddha’s Birthday, which is spread over several dates in south-east Asia and Memorial Day in the USA.
-The month ends with Ascension Day, a Christian holiday whose date depends on Easter – so even though all Easter eggs may have been eaten, Easter continues to have an influence on our calendars.
+The month ends with two important religious festivals; Eid al-Fitr, marking the end of the Islamic month of Ramadan and Ascension Day, a Christian holiday whose date depends on Easter – so even though all Easter eggs may have been eaten, Easter continues to have an influence on our calendars.

 Month info: May was named for the Greek goddess Maia, who was identified with the Roman era goddess of fertility.